To see more Kids' headshots, click on the photo below

 Be photographed in 2 different tops for £120

 If you required full-body shots too (for acting purposes.
-Not modelling shots!), simply add £20 to the price.
+Not modelling shots!), simply add £20 to the price if you're having the 2 top session and £30 for the 4 top session.

 I take a huge variety of headshots